Separate registration required.

 Panel Discussion: Lifelong Learning

-Sierra Hampton-Simmons, CPMAI+E, ICE-CCP, Vice President of Certifications, Project Management Institute (PMI)
+Sierra Hampton-Simmons, CPMAI+E, ICE-CCP, Vice President of Certifications & Learning Innovations, Institute of Management Accountants

-Speaker bio: Sierra Hampton-Simmons, CPMAI+E, ICE-CCP is a seasoned executive with over two decades of expertise in digital product development, workforce transformation, and certification innovation.
+Speaker bio: Sierra Hampton-Simmons, PMI-CPMAI, ICE-CCP is a seasoned executive with over two decades of expertise in digital product development, workforce transformation, and certification innovation.
 Renowned for her ability to lead high-performing teams and drive strategic growth, Sierra has a proven track record of developing lucrative, high-impact products and simulated work environments that enhance professional learning and certification.
-Currently serving as Vice President of Certifications at the Project Management Institute (PMI), Sierra oversees a diverse portfolio of globally recognized credentials, including the PMP® and the newly launched Construction Professional certification.
-Her leadership has contributed to more than 1.5 million professionals achieving certifications and advancing their careers.
+Currently serving as Vice President of Certifications and Learning Innovation at the Institute of Management Accountants (IMA), Sierra oversees a diverse portfolio of globally recognized credentials, including the CMA® along with modern learning experiences tied to a robust competency model.
+Through her career, her leadership has contributed to more than 2 million professionals achieving certifications and advancing their careers.

-Before her tenure at PMI, Sierra led Global Certifications at Cisco Systems, where she directed daily operations for a multinational development team responsible for industry-leading IT certification programs, including the prestigious CCNA and CCNP.
+Her tenure in the professional certifications started in the digital arena: Sierra led Global Certifications at Cisco Systems, where she directed daily operations for a multinational development team responsible for industry-leading IT certification programs, including the prestigious CCNA and CCNP.
 She began her career at Citrix Education, where she managed the design and development of advanced curricula and certification programs that set new standards in IT education.

 Sierra holds a Bachelor of Science in Japanese with a concentration in International Business from Georgetown University and an MBA with a focus on Marketing from the University of Florida.
 Her unique blend of cultural fluency and business acumen has enabled her to lead diverse, global teams effectively.